Chicago/dockless-bikeshare-reporting-manual/_docs/gbfs.md

 #### Required Files

-GBFS v1.1 requires at least two files to be published.
-Moreover, City of Chicago requires that companies also publish four other files.
+City of Chicago requires that companies publish six of the GBFS v1.1-draft files.
 Below are the required files that must be published:

 File Name                           | Defines
 ------------------------------------| ----------